-Scholarship of Teaching and Learning (SoTL) Grants
+New Scholarship of Teaching and Learning (SoTL) Scholars Development and Grant Program

-SoTL Scholars Grant Program
+SoTL Scholars Development and Grant Program

 Eligibility

-Any faculty member who holds a contract for the duration of the granting period is welcome to apply for a SoTL Scholars Grant as a Principal Investigator (PI).
-Those holding sessional or one‐year term‐certain appointments may contribute to, and receive funding from, an approved project as a Co-Investigator, but they are not eligible to apply directly for a SoTL Scholars Grant.
+Those holding sessional or one‐year term‐certain appointments may contribute to, and receive funding from, an approved project as a Co-Investigator, but they are not eligible to apply as the PI for a SoTL Scholars Program.

 Interim Report Template